TrymTube/mx_jail/ReadMe.md

 ### Install
 - Download
-- the DB Column should be created automaticly if not insert the SQL down below
+- insert the SQL // database.sql
 - Put it in the `resource` directory
 - Add it in your server.cfg // `ensure mx_jail`
 - Enjoy